 The relationship between religion and the state in the Middle Ages (476-1453AD) was a relationship of interests.
 The politician took advantage of the cleric and obtained his role’s legitimacy from him.
 In contrast, the cleric benefited from the politician, licensing his religious authority and domination over the hearts of his followers and guaranteeing the continuity of his religious institution through gifts and funds.

 With the advent of Islam, Islam dismantled this relationship, giving more space to thought and logic, relying on the principles of religious freedom, and providing evidence in defining the role of religion in public life, especially in its political aspect.

 In a famous decree, “Abu Bakr al-Siddiq” , the first Caliph, told his military commander:

 Stop, O people, that I may give you ten rules for guidance on the battlefield.
 Do not commit treachery or deviate from the right path.
-You must not mutilate dead bodies; do not kill a woman, a child, or an aged man; do not cut down fruitful trees; do not destroy inhabited areas; do not slaughter any of the enemies’ sheep, cow or camel except for food; do not burn date palms, nor inundate them; do not embezzle (e.g. no misappropriation of booty or spoils of war) nor be guilty of cowardliness.
+You should not mutilate dead bodies.
+Do not kill a woman, a child, or an aged man..
+Do not cut down fruitful trees.
+Do not destroy inhabited areas; do not slaughter any of the enemies’ sheep, cows, or camels except for food.
+Do not burn date palms nor inundate them; do not embezzle (e.g., no misappropriation of booty or spoils of war) nor be guilty of cowardliness.
 You are likely to pass by people who have devoted their lives to monastic services; leave them alone.